pip-webui/pip-webui-support/README.md

 Pip.WebUI.Support module implements pages to enable user support in Enterprise applications.
 In the current version it only contains Feedback page.
 But there are plans to add more in the upcoming releases.

+In Addition to open communication mechanisms, the module supports integration with Google Analytics to collect information on users behaviors in background.

 ### Users Feedback

 The **Feedback** is available as a panel, that can be embedded into your custom page, as page and as dialog.
 It lets users to send to support team messages with their feedback, ideas or report various issues.
 It requires presence of **users** and **feedbacks** REST API.